What is the Team Up Challenge?

-The Team Up Challenge is a service learning program that allows students to apply what they are learning in the classroom in real ways that benefit their communities.
-Through these service learning projects youth are empowered to change the world, starting right here in San Antonio.
-The initiative spans 24 school districts.
-Students create projects in one of five categories: Arts & Culture, Education, Environment, Health & Wellness or Uniformed Services.
+The Team Up Challenge is a community involvement program that teaches kids civic responsibility through hands-on learning and service within their communities.
+Through these hands-on programs, youth are empowered to change the world, starting right here in San Antonio.
+Kids identify a need and create a project to impact one of five categories: Arts & Culture, Education, Environment, Health & Wellness or Uniformed Services.

 Service learning gives kids a chance to apply learning in the real world, away from the classroom and formal instruction.
 It connects life experiences with school subjects, bringing education alive in powerful ways.
 For examples of projects visit our Highlight Reel.
 To see studies on how service learning impacts achievement visit: http://www.nylc.org/pages-resourcecenter

 For tips and ideas of how to incorporate service learning into your program, visit our toolkit page for extra resources!

 Do I need to create a new club in order to apply?

 No!
 An existing club may apply for the Team Up Challenge; however, each Team Up Challenge application must tie curriculum into the project.
 For example, the National Honors Society may apply for the Team Up Challenge, but must actively create a service-learning project.
 Some classes, clubs or teams may already be engaged in a service-learning project.
 These classes, clubs and teams are encouraged to apply for the Team Up Challenge.

 Can I have more than 50 students on my ‘team’?

 Yes!
 The more the merrier.
 However, we do ask that the core of the team not exceed 50 members.
 The core of a team is defined by the students who are involved on committees, plan events, and act as leaders for the class, club, organization, or team.
 Each selected team will receive a maximum of 50 Team Up Challenge t-shirts.
 Additional Shirts may be purchased for $5 per shirt.